chrisaberger/checks/index.md

 encountered in practice.
 ```

 This goes back to show don't tell!
 Better to withhold a paper that could be made better than hurry into a rushed submission.
+Also, it is the best feeling in the world when a reviewer asks for an experiment that you already did in the appendix.